M4 and M4A1 75mm Shermans produced by Pressed Steel Car Co., Inc.

 M4A1 PSC M4A1 PSC

 One of the Sherman Technical Manuals refers to a "Speed Caution Plate" (left) affixed to the hull wall to the left of the driver's seat.
 We prefer to use the informal term "dataplate."
 Not many surviving Shermans still have them.
 Most that do, have replacement plates, added during rebuild programs.
 Original Sherman dataplates include the name of the company that manufactured the tank.
 Above right shows what we believe may be the only extant Pressed Steel Car M4 dataplate.
-The Serial Number was stamped in the box in the upper right hand corner.
+The Serial Number was stamped in the box in the upper right-hand corner.
 The year of acceptance was stamped inside the box in the lower left.
-In the case of PSC, the initials of the Chief of the Chicago Ordnance District were stamped inside the box in the lower right, as certification that the vehicle had been built and tested to the prescribed standards.
+In general, the initials of an Army official were stamped inside the box in the lower right, as certification that the vehicle had been built and tested to the prescribed standards.
+Unfortunately, that area is painted over on this plate.
 We are interested in cataloging surviving M4 Series dataplates.
 Should any readers be in the position to photograph a more readable example of a PSC M4 or M4A1(75) dataplate, we would be happy to have a report.

 HOME